 Apart from having a lighting plan, ask the lighting supplier about their experience and what kind of industrial spaces they have done.
 And remember, in an industrial setting you want to reach at least the minimum standard lighting levels, rather above.

-Are there opportunities to tailor the luminaires?
+Are there opportunities to CUSTOMISE the luminaires?

-The tailoring of LED luminaires can make a big difference in lighting performance.
+The customisation of LED luminaires can make a big difference in lighting performance.
 Apart from the light output, the right selection of optics can significantly improve the lighting of vertical surfaces, for example.
 This could be very important in logistic rooms, where the forklift drivers and collectors need to be able to read the texts on the sides of the packages.